 Lights, Kamloops, action!
 Our otherworldly landscapes, varied geography, and wide-open spaces have provided ideal locations and lots of inspiration for movie makers over the years.
 Here are six TV shows and movies that have used the Kamloops area as a backdrop for all the action.

-Stephen King’s mini-series, The Stand, about a planned pandemic might seem a little too close to home now, but some of the filming locations can be seen at a safe distance in the village of Ashcroft, an hour away from downtown Kamloops.
-With other scenes being filmed around Highway 97C and the surrounding area, look out for our region appearing on-screen soon.
+Stephen King’s mini-series, The Stand, about a planned pandemic might seem a little too close to home now, but some of the filming locations can be seen at a safe distance in the Village of Ashcroft, an hour away from downtown Kamloops.
+With other scenes being filmed on Paul Lake Road in Kamloops - the gateway to Paul Lake Provincial Park, around Highway 97C and the surrounding area, look out for our region appearing on-screen.

 Jurassic World: Dominion (2022)

-While our neighbours in Merritt, just an hour’s drive southwest, provided the location for much of the third Jurassic World movie, stars were staying in Kamloops.
+The location for much of the third Jurassic World movie was filmed near Kamloops and Stars stayed in Kamloops.
 Main actor Chris Pratt took to his Instagram account to praise the beauty of Kamloops, saying “Kamloops, British Columbia, is so beautiful” as he filmed his drive through the region.

 Hike along Tranquille River taking in the fall colours and see the spot where the monster in Monster Trucks sped away taking Tripp on a ride he’ll never forget; bring your dog – they’ll love the walk.
 As you drive past the Kamloops Airport on your way to Tranquille Creek, look out for the Oil Refinery that’s the backdrop for the oil riggers’ man camp, where the monster spun around and outsmarted the FBI.